-I have just returned from the Second Pan Hellenic Congress of Anthropology, which brought together about 100 scholars from Greece, the U.S.A., England, Italy, and South Africa.
-The Congress was held at Athens (May 27-29, 1988, but I also had a chance to visit the Lower and Middle Palaeolithic site of Petralona, which has yielded, among others, Borne of the oldest human remains in Europe.
-Unfortunately, Dr. A. Poulianos has been forced by the Greek authorities to abandon the exploration of the site that he has expertly conducted since ig65.
+I have just returned from the Second Pan-Hellenic Congress of Anthropology, which brought together about 100 scholars from Greece, the U.S.A., England, Italy, and South Africa.
+The Congress was held at Athens (May 27-29, 1988), but I also had a chance to visit the Lower and Middle Palaeolithic site of Petralona, which has yielded, among others, one of the oldest human remains in Europe.
+Unfortunately, Dr. A. Poulianos has been forced by the Greek authorities to abandon the exploration of the site that he has expertly conducted since 1965.
 The name "Anthropological Museum" has been ripped from the wall of the museum building at the site and replaced with the symbol of a tourist organization.
 By the entrance to the museum there is a marble plaque describing (I think, since it is in Greek) the purpose of the museum and stating that it was erected through Dr. Poulianos efforts.
-His name has been crudely chiselled off (though parts of it are still legible).
+His name has been crudely chiseled off (though parts of it are still legible).
 There is no competent anthropologist supervising the site and the museum at the moment.

 The Second Pan Hellenic Congress of Anthropology expresses its appreciation of the work carried out by the Anthropological Association of Greece.
 The range of topics, the depth of time covered, and the fostering of interdisciplinary cooperation ensure the high quality and importance of results.